samuellucas21504/scrimba-static-page/README.md

-This static page is made while studying on scrimba.
+This static page was made while studying on scrimba.

 The idea of the site is to make a informative static react page to learn the basics.